-Salt River seining surveys occurred once monthly from March to August 2016 (the July effort was performed in August).
-Ross Taylor and Associates lead the March survey, though with only one person available to perform the survey due to an illness, only baited minnow traps were utilized in the upper river channel at sites #21, #22, and #23.
-The April surveys were divided between Ross Taylor and Associates and CDFW's biologists Allan Renger and Scott Monday.
-May surveys were conducted by CDFW.
-Various CDFW crew members included CDFW scientific aides Brian Starks and CCC AmeriCorps Watershed Stewards Program (WSP) members, and HCRCD watershed coordinator Doreen Hansen.
-The June and August surveys were conducted by Humboldt State University (HSU) fisheries biology professor, Darren Ward and assisted by Hadlie Ward, Caroline Johnson (HSU student) and Doreen Hansen (HCRCD).
+Salt River seining surveys occurred once monthly from March to August 2017 (the July effort was performed in August).
+Ross Taylor and Associates lead the March survey.
+The April and May surveys were performed by CDFW's biologists Scott Monday and associated crew members.
+The June and August surveys were conducted by Humboldt State University (HSU) fisheries biology professor, Darren Ward and his associates.

-Surveys throughout the spring and summer months showed that water temperatures ranged between a maximum of 34.7°C (August) and minimum of 12.5°C (March).
-Conductivity measurements were only taken in April and May, due to availability of a meter.
-Average conductivity ranged between a maximum of 17,300 CμS/cm and a minimum of 7,185 CμS/cm in the tidal reaches, while the freshwater reaches ranged from 274 CμS/cm to 470 CμS/cm.
+Surveys throughout the spring and summer months showed that water temperatures ranged between a maximum of 22°C (June) at site #17 and minimum of 9.5°C (April) at site #3.
 Salinity was measured in June and August.
-Average salinity ranged from 20.3 to 21.8 in the estuary and 1.6 to 20.2 upstream of Reas Creek.
-Dissolved oxygen was also measured during the surveys and each month's average ranged between a maximum of 11.2 ppm and a minimum of 9.02 ppm (100% oxygen saturation is 10.0 ppm).
-The dissolved maximum value is beyond a maximum level, though dissolved oxygen probes are notorious for reading above 10.0 ppm.
+Average salinity ranged from 0.3ppt (March) to 15.5ppt (August) throughout the entire sampling area.
+Average salinity ranged from 0.4 ppt (March) to 25.5ppt (August) in the estuary and 0.09ppt (March) to 2.37ppt (August) upstream of Reas Creek in the river channel corridor.
+Dissolved oxygen was also measured during the surveys and each month's average ranged between a maximum of 16.6 ppm and a minimum of 8.9 ppm (100% oxygen saturation is 10.0 ppm) (Table 1).
+The stated maximum dissolved oxygen value is beyond the 100% oxygen saturation level, though dissolved oxygen probes are notorious for reading above 10.0 ppm.